Brian and Holly have had to make some very difficult decisions, but they have done so for the best of everyone.

 We will very gladly roll back from that position and notify everyone involved if the science changes.

-Although we recognise the benefits of two metre distancing and mask wearing, we would rather have an event policy that reduces reliance on those social distancing measures so people can choose to meet, shake hands, hug, kiss, and most importantly, dance together in as low risk an environment as reasonably practicable.
+Although we recognise the benefits of two metre distancing and mask wearing, we would rather have a health and safety policy that reduces reliance on those social distancing measures so people can choose to meet, shake hands, hug, kiss, and most importantly, dance together in as low risk an environment as reasonably practicable.
 Alcohol reduces people’s ability to socially distance successfully.
-That said, we absolutely welcome and will reasonably support any guests who wish to embrace social distancing measures – including wearing a mask – as additional protection for themselves and others in support of our vaccination policy, but not as an alternative.
+That said, we absolutely welcome and will reasonably support any guests who wish to embrace social distancing measures – including wearing a mask – as additional protection for themselves and others in support of our approach to health and safety, but not as an alternative.

 It is not just “our day”.